In this page

 For a more in depth explanation look here

-If you navigate to localhost:8080/explorer you should see this
+If you navigate to /explorer/ you should see this:

-This page will contain all the information about your currently running greycat server
+This page contains all the information about your currently running greycat server

-If you navigate to the Graph page you will see your graph.
+If you navigate to the /explorer/graph/ you will see your graph.

-As you can see the biking module contains the two defined graph entrypoint we did before
+As you can see the model module contains the two defined graph entrypoints we created.

-You can now click on the nodes and traverse the graph
+You can now click on the nodes and explore the graph

 If you want a more in depth explanation of all the explorer features, they can be found here